DeSin31/FirstRep/README.md

-Changed all coontents of the file :D
+Changed all contents of the file :D
 Hope whatever u are wanting to demo works now :P